ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   // Other configurations: TCP/IP stack, apps, monitors, etc.
   // ...

-This is the core OpenFlow configuration part.
-Here, the user is creating an ``ns3::ofi::LearningController`` object instance to be used as the controller.
-It also set the internal attribute ``ExpirationTime`` that is used for cache timeout.
-Then, the helper is used to install the OpenFlow switch device into the ``switchNode`` node.
+This code creates an ``ns3::ofi::LearningController`` object instance as the controller.
+It also sets the internal attribute ``ExpirationTime`` for cache timeout.
+Then, the helper installs the OpenFlow switch device into the ``switchNode`` node.
 The CSMA devices from ``switchDevices`` container are installed as OpenFlow ports, and the ``controller`` object is set as the OpenFlow controller for the network.
 The following code implements the same logic in the |ofs13| module: